 - Use evidence-based practice

-Project Common Ground is designed to be completed by students within the time frame of the Master's program with the first cohort of trainees starting in the Spring 2012 semester.
+Project Common Ground is designed to be completed by students within the time frame of the Master's program.
 Students who participate in the training program will be required to complete project-specific activities in the following five areas:

-- SPED 791: Nature of Autism Spectrum Disorders (Offered Fall, Spring, and sometimes Summer)
+- SPED 791: Nature of Autism Spectrum Disorders (Offered Fall & Spring)

-- SPED 825: Communication, Behavior and Instructional Supports: Autism (Offered Fall, and sometimes Summer and Winter)
+- SPED 825: Communication, Behavior and Instructional Supports: Autism (Offered Fall)

-- SPED 794: Communication, Socialization and Imagination (Offered Spring and sometimes Summer)
+- SPED 794: Communication, Socialization and Imagination (Offered Spring)

 - Clinical Training – Trainees must complete two levels of clinical training that are integrated into the existing CD graduate program practica.